yorkerlin/StructuredNGD-DL/README.md

 * Todo:
     * Rewrite this readme file
-    * Add the scripts to reproduce the results in the paper
+    * Add bash scripts to reproduce results in the paper
     * Add code for the SPD manifold optimization